jiniszone/Torrent-to-Multi-Cloud/README.md

 <h4><b>3.After opening the Deployment page, Enter the following Values</b></h4>
 <!---Heroku Values--->
 <p><b>
 	1.App name - Give a Nice name to your App.<br>
 	2.RCLONE_CONFIG_IN_RAW_URL - Paste the URL which you copied from STEP 5 written in above section.<br>
-        3.WEBPASSWORD - If you want to add password protection to prevent unauthorized access then change the value to "true" and change the below two values otherwise keep it "false" and ignore the following two values<br>
+        3.WEBPASSWORD - This value will be the Password of your App<br>
-        4.WEBUSER - If you set authentication to "true" then change its value!
-This value will be your Index Password<br>
+        4.WEBUSER - This value will be your App Username<br>
 </b></p>
 <img src="Img/4.png" alt="4">
 <h4><b>4.Now click on the Deploy button and wait patiently and once it got successful deployed, click View App button</b></h4>